Hardware

 ESPHome Configurations

 Example ESPHome configurations for various ESPHome versions and various hardware combinations can be found in the esphome-configs/ directory of the git repo broken down by ESPHome version.
+New installations should always use the newest supported ESPHome version, as bug fixes and features are not backported to earlier versions of these configs.

 All of the example ESPHome configurations begin with a substitutions key, which contains a machine_name substitution.
 This must be set to the same name as used in the machines.json config file.
 If desired, you can override the esphome name and friendly_name values (though this is not recommended).